johnsk95/johnsk95.github.io/_pages/projects.md

 ## PointNav - pointing gesture based robot navigation tool
 ![p4](../assets/images/pointnav.gif)
+(This is a project conducted while interning at SSIC)
 PointNav is an intuitive robot navigation tool that allows the robot to move to the area pointed by the user.
 It is an end-to-end software that uses a depth camera to detect hand gestures and uses body pose estimation to calculate the target coordinate the robot should move to.
 We test PointNav on a working prototype with a custom-build TurtleBot platform.